mattheww/gomill/gomill_docs/gomill_package.rst

 The package module itself defines only a single constant:

 .. module:: gomill
-   :synopsis: Tools for testing and tuning Go-playing programs
+   :synopsis: Tools for testing and tuning Go-playing programs.

 .. data:: __version__